Ravage 2099: Publication history

 Lee wrote through issue #8 (July 1993), which he plotted only, leaving the script to writers Pat Mills and Tony Skinner, who then fully wrote the series from #9-32 (August 1993 - July 1995), with Ian Edgington writing the finale.
 Lee said in an interview that he had wanted Marvel "to create a new line of superheroes.
 I said, 'What if we did our characters 100 years from now?'"
 He said Ravage 2099 was "different from anything I've done before.
 I'm taking my time with the story.
 He doesn't even get his superpowers until the end of the fourth issue."

 Grant Miehm became the regular penciler with issue #8, then Joe Bennett from #22-31 (September 1994 - June 1995).
 José Delbo filled-in on #9, and Marcos Tetelli penciled the last two issues.

-Lee’s Spider-Man co-creator, Steve Ditko had originally been considered as penciler after Byrne left, according to Marvel Editor-in-Chief Tom DeFalco:
+Lee's Spider-Man co-creator, Steve Ditko had originally been considered as penciler after Byrne left, according to Tom DeFalco:

-Stan said he’d love to work with Ditko again, so I gave Steve a call, and he agreed to come in and meet with Stan.
-The fan in me was thinking ‘I’m going to watch history unfold —Stan Lee and Steve Ditko in the same room together.’
+Stan said he'd love to work with Ditko again, so I gave Steve a call, and he agreed to come in and meet with Stan.
+The fan in me was thinking ‘I'm going to watch history unfold —Stan Lee and Steve Ditko in the same room together.'
 Steve came in, very flattered to be asked.
 The guys started to shake hands, then gave each other a big hug.
 It was a very warm reception between the two of them, and it was obvious these were two guys who really liked each other and really respected each other.
-Stan laid out his ideas for the series, they had a really terrific discussion going back and forth. … [But Ditko] just didn’t agree with some of the philosophical underpinnings.
+Stan laid out his ideas for the series, they had a really terrific discussion going back and forth. … [But Ditko] just didn't agree with some of the philosophical underpinnings.
 Stan thanked him a lot, and they opened the door for future work together.
 Steve walked away, and I could tell he was really thrilled to have seen Stan.